AlfredZuo/AgentNetworkProtocol/standard/draft-zyyhl-agent-networks-framework-00.md

 - Authorization: compared to human communication, AI agent communication needs to be explicitly authorized at all time.
 The attribute-based authorization mechanism can support both direct agent-agent authorization and delegated authorization, even for the user authorization.

-In order to fulfill the requirements mentioned above, it is suggested to introduce the W3C Decentralized Identifier (DID) and Verifiable Credential (VC) standards as the basic digital identity components.
+In order to fulfill the requirements mentioned above, it is suggested to introduce the W3C Decentralized Identifier (DID){{DID}} and Verifiable Credential (VC) {{VC Card}}standards as the basic digital identity components.

 - DID: The core DID specification does not require implementers to use specific computational infrastructure to build decentralized identifiers, allowing us to fully leverage existing mature technologies and well-established network infrastructure to build DIDs.